MaximilianAlgehed/ReadingList/ReadingList.md

 * Fast and loose reasoning is morally correct - Hughes, Jansson, Danielsson, & Gibbons
 * Types and programming languages - Pierce
 * Backpack to Work: Towards Practical Mixin Linking for Haskell - Yang, Kilpatrick, Dreyer, & Jones
+* The Haskell School of Expression - Hudak